Why Osborne Clarke?

 Could you tell us about your training experience at Osborne Clarke?

 My first seat was in real estate where I was given a lot of responsibility with the right amount of supervision.
-This gave me a good grounding for the rest of training as I was working on several matters at once which improved my organisational skills and I got to see and worth through the life cycle of numerous deals.
+This gave me a good grounding for the rest of my training as I was working on several matters at once which improved my organisational skills and allowed me to work through the life cycle of numerous deals.

 My second seat was banking; this seat was different as I was working on fewer matters of higher value.
 I was heavily involved in transaction management and had good levels of exposure to technical drafting.
 I also worked with an exciting range of clients in the energy and utilities, real estate investors and financial services sectors and got the opportunity to work on cross-border matters.

 My third seat was projects.
 I was excited to join this team as I have always had an interest in the energy work that Osborne Clarke does.
-In this seat I worked on large scale student accommodation deals, construction projects including in the renewables sphere, undertook lots of interesting regulatory energy research and gained exposure to some of Osborne Clarke’s subsectors.
+In this seat I worked on large scale student accommodation deals, renewable energy projects, undertook lots of interesting regulatory energy research and gained exposure to some of Osborne Clarke’s subsectors.

 My final seat was my contentious seat in commercial disputes.
 Here I got a taste of what it was like to work on complex disputes as well as gaining a solid understanding of court processes.
 In this seat I got the chance to go to Munich for the day to conduct an interview for a case I was working on!